 With a few important exceptions (such as amending the college laws and removing the president or any trustee), the Executive Committee has the authority of the board in the intervals between board meetings.
 Any action the Executive Committee takes is reported at the next board meeting.
 The Executive Committee identifies and recommends to the board candidates to be considered for election as trustees.
 The Executive Committee makes recommendations on the president’s compensation and supervises the process for the nomination and selection of a president.
 The Executive Committee oversees the orientation of new trustees and reviews and recommends improvements relating to the performance of the board.

-Committee on Nominations, Governance, and Degrees
+Committee on Trustees and Degrees

 Chair: Liz Robinson ’90

-The Committee on Nominations, Governance, and Degrees supports the Executive Committee in assessing the composition and functions of the board (including its committee structure), in recommending candidates for nomination and election as members of the board, and in making recommendations to enhance the board’s effectiveness.
+The Committee on Trustees and Degrees supports the Executive Committee in assessing the composition and functions of the board (including its committee structure), in recommending candidates for nomination and election as members of the board, and in making recommendations to enhance the board’s effectiveness.
 The committee receives and considers all nominations for candidates for degrees and recommends to the trustees candidates it determines to have satisfied the requirements for attainment of degrees.
 It also reviews, considers, and nominates to the trustees candidates for honorary degrees.